 Coffee with a Curator is another regular event series involving themed presentations on Dali-related topics.
 There’s no cost to attend these free talks, but you will have to pay for parking upon arrival.

-Special events are currently on hold; see a list of all upcoming events here.
+See a list of all upcoming events here.

 Know Before You Go

 Current hours are daily from 10am-6pm (8pm Thursdays).

 Admission is $29 for adults and tickets must be purchased online in advance.

 Parking in the museum lot is $10.
 If you want to save a few dollars on parking, download the ParkMobile app.
 This allows you to pay for metered parking at one of the many street parking spots within walking distance.